MiernickiElijah/Skulduggery/README.md

 Then a user has a complete character including, name, race, class, background, fun-fact, and a personality trait.

-###link to live page: https://gimbalbyte.github.io/Skulduggery/
+###link to live page: https://miernickielijah.github.io/Skulduggery/

+#Original Contributors
+MiernickiElijah
+EthanMorris
+Dvangstad
+MikeCoyne
+Mohamed

 💡 Notes/references: